rdiez/Tools/OpenVPN/README.txt

     In order to automatically accept such DHCP options, you need to modify the OpenVPN .ovpn file to use a script.
 Install package 'openvpn-systemd-resolved' and search for a guide on the Internet.
-    You need to use options 'up', 'down', and 'down-pre', and beware of permission issues, see options 'script-security', 'user' and 'group'.
+    You need to use OpenVPN configuration directives 'up', 'down', and 'down-pre', and beware of permission issues, see directives 'script-security', 'user' and 'group'.
 You may want to modify the script in order to disable IPv6 too, see further below for more information.

     It is also possible to manually configure a systemd OpenVPN client connection service.
 This way, disabling IPv6 can be done with separate scripts.
 Start such a connection like this: